-All purchases of shares relate to shares acquired by key management personnel or their related parties at the time of the initial public offering other than 42,000 shares acquired on market by Greg Toll on 13 February 2008.
-As a result of the Company being incorporated on 10 September 2007 no key management personnel held any shares in Clean TeQ Holdings Limited prior to this date.
-No shares were granted to key management personnel during the reporting period as compensation in 2008.
-During the course of the current year shares have been granted as compensation to all employees who met the qualifying requirements in accordance with the Company's Tax Exempt Share Plan.
+During the course of the current and prior years shares have been granted as compensation to all employees who met the qualifying requirements in accordance with the Company's Tax Exempt Share Plan.
 No shares were held by related parties of key management personnel other than as reflected above.

-NOTE 27: LOANS TO AND FROM KEY MANAGEMENT PERSONNEL
+NOTE 25: LOANS TO AND FROM KEY MANAGEMENT PERSONNEL

-There were no loans provided to key management personnel and or their related parties in the 2009 and 2008 financial years.
+There were no loans provided to key management personnel and or their related parties in the 2010 and 2009 financial years.